funalab/PredictMovingDirection/README.md

 VISUALIZING GLOABL IMAGE FEATURES LEARNED BY THE CNN MODELS
 ------------------------------------------------------------
-The degree of contribution to the CNN prediction can be calculated for each pixel of the cell image by using deep Taylor decomposition (DTD)[[2]](#ref2).
+The degree of contribution to the CNN prediction can be calculated for each pixel of the input image by using deep Taylor decomposition (DTD)[[2]](#ref2).
 Calculated pixel-wise contribution can be visualized as a heatmap.
-To visualize pixel-wise contribution to CNN prediction results, run:
+To visualize pixel-wise contribution to CNN prediction results, please run:

-    `./visualization_dtd.sh -d path/to/dataset -r path/to/results [-g GPU_id]`
+    ./visualization_dtd.sh -d path/to/dataset -r path/to/results [-g GPU_id]

   * assumes that you have done 4-fold cross validation as described above
   * specify the argument of `-d`, which indicates the dataset directory used for 4-fold cross validation